domsteil/sgxjvm-public/docs/source/rng-enclavelet.rst

 The handler derives from ``BytesHandler``, a simple convenience handler that lets you send and receive arbitrary byte arrays.
 It implements the following steps:

-1. Read how many random bytes the user wants, with one kilobyte being the minimum.
+1. Read how many random bytes the user wants, with one kilobyte being the maximum.
 2. Use the enclavelet API to generate the random numbers using RDRAND.
 3. Computes a signature over the buffer of random bytes.
 4. Places the signature, public key and random bytes into a byte array and finally, sends it back using the ``Connected``